IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 ### Xen Virtual Appliance (XVA) VM Import Format

-XenServer supports a human-readable legacy VM input format called XVA.
+Citrix Hypervisor supports a human-readable legacy VM input format called XVA.
 This section describes the syntax and structure of XVA.

 An XVA consists of a directory containing XML metadata and a set of disk images.
 A VM represented by an XVA is not intended to be directly executable.
-Data within an XVA package is compressed and intended for either archiving on permanent storage or for being transmitted to a VM server - such as a XenServer host - where it can be decompressed and executed.
+Data within an XVA package is compressed and intended for either archiving on permanent storage or for being transmitted to a VM server - such as a Citrix Hypervisor server - where it can be decompressed and executed.

 XVA is a hypervisor-neutral packaging format; it should be possible to